mjarkk/wotnlclans/README.md

 # World of tanks NL/BE clans
 The new wot nl/be clans site as update for [wotnlclans.mkopenga.com](https://wotnlclans.mkopenga.com)
-On this site you can view the all the NL/BE clans
+On this site you can view the all the NL/BE clans and their stats

 ## Why?
-- Because I want to learn Vue.js.
+- Because I want to learn Vue.js and i wan't to make a good single page [pwa](https://developers.google.com/web/progressive-web-apps/).
-- Because the old site uses 3 npm scripts (that can break), 2 domains, 1 domain for making the website and a view other scripts for copying and some other things.
+- Because the old site uses 3 npm scripts (that have broken me a view times), 2 official domains + 1 domain for developing the website and a view other scripts for fixing a view bugs.
-- The curent site is slow on a normal mobiel connection it takes 25s
+- The curent site is slow on a normal mobiel connection it takes 25s to view all clans
 - The curent site looks bad on mobiel

 ## Site Goal